aarddict/desktop/doc/aarddict.rst

 .. image:: aarddict_0.9.0_ubuntu_planks_law.png

-First open some dictionaries, either by selecting :menuselection:`Dictionary-->Add Dictionaries` or :menuselection:`Dictionary-->Add Directory`.
+First open some dictionaries, either by selecting :menuselection:`Dictionary --> Add Dictionaries` or :menuselection:`Dictionary --> Add Directory`.
 Adding a directory means that Aard Dictionary will scan that directory (without subdirectories) and open any dictionaries it finds every time it is started.